 Holograms and chains: The Himalayan tradition is more like a hologram than a chain.
 With a chain, one link is sequentially connected to the next link.
 With a hologram, the whole is contained in each of the parts of the holographic image.
 While one student may have a specific teacher, and subsequently have his or her own students, the tradition itself is more like a holographic collective consciousness that operates throughout the many.
 That consciousness may at times be highly concentrated and manifested through, or as one person.

 Successor ship: One of the foremost of the modern representatives of the Himalayan tradition is Swami Rama.
 As have others from the tradition, Swami Rama started several institutions that continue to operate with their independent leadership.
-However, Swami Rama did not install any individual person as his successor in the lineage, although there have been false claims to that effect (See the article on Leadership and Narcissism).
-If is were not so sad, it would be utterly humorous the way in which a few of Swami Rama's students have behaved, as if their institutions or ashrams are, themselves, heirs to the tradition of the Himalayan masters.
+However, Swami Rama did not install any individual person as his successor in the lineage, although there have been false claims to that effect.
+If it were not so sad, it would be utterly humorous the way in which a few of Swami Rama's students have behaved, as if their institutions or ashrams are, themselves, heirs to the tradition of the Himalayan masters.
 Ironically, Swami Rama himself has written that the tradition itself is not related with the institutions of the plains.

 Guru: Guru is not considered to be any person, though the force of guru may operate through a person.
 Teachers may be respected, but are not objects of worship.
 "Gu" means "darkness" and "ru" means "light."
 Guru is the light that dispels the darkness of ignorance.
-(See the article on Guru and the Light Within)
+(See the articles Guru and the Light Within and Guru and Divine Grace)

 Shaktipat: Along with the sincere efforts of the seeker, obstacles are removed through a bestowing of grace called shaktipat.
 It is through such direct transmission that the highest teachings are given.
 Second to that are the oral teachings, while third are written teachings.